security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

 # Part 1: Understanding Digital Certificates

-A digital certificate “is essentially a public key accompanied by a signature of that key and associated information” (Aumasson 2018, _Serious Cryptography_)[https://nostarch.com/seriouscrypto].
+A digital certificate “is essentially a public key accompanied by a signature of that key and associated information” [(Aumasson 2018, _Serious Cryptography_)](https://nostarch.com/seriouscrypto).
-For TLS (X.509)[https://en.wikipedia.org/wiki/X.509] certificates, this information includes the domain name, optionally alternative domain names that a cert is valid for, issue and expiration dates, and other details.
+For TLS [(X.509)](https://en.wikipedia.org/wiki/X.509) certificates, this information includes the domain name, optionally alternative domain names that a cert is valid for, issue and expiration dates, and other details.

 ## Examining details of IBM.com's Certificate